 10% of all revenues from GlamTribale jewelry sold at Tribal Home will support this ongoing project.
 10% of all current GlamTribale revenues are split between our sanitary pads for African girls project and Planned Parenthood PA.

-Besides introducing Karen Riggs to AOC readers, I’ve included some of the new pieces submitted to my portfolio on Juried Art Services.
 My work with Zuwena has been particularly rich because she is also committed to embracing African culture in her home and daily life.
 I joked that I designed the Nordstrom version of the necklace, and when Zuwena saw it, she went into creative overdrive.

 Each day my own jewelry-designing skills advance.
 Trained as an art major, Zuwena constantly observes that I’m twisting beads and ropes almost unconsciously into ancient techniques practiced by women for thousands of years.
 I’ve never read or even looked at a book on how to make jewelry or beading techniques and don’t really want to right now.
 It’s more interesting to see what unfolds from my own soul and spirit — and the Carl Jung’s collective unconscious that I believe in.